Your arteries contract during a heart attack, making the aftermath worse.

 That, in turn, could lead to increased complications from a heart attack, according to researchers.
 The blood glucose level could be high enough to increase problems just from a large meal.

-Many previous studies have suggested the link between high blood sugar and heart attack complications.
-Researchers at the Joslin Diabetes Center, for example, found an increase in the incidence of heart disease in people with diabetes compared to those without diabetes.
+Many previous studies have suggested the link between high blood sugar and heart disease in people with diabetes compared to those without diabetes.
 Women with diabetes had a higher risk of heart disease when compared with those in the same age range who did not have diabetes.

 But this is the first study to show “direct evidence of blood vessel contraction (due) to glucose, and the potential mechanism behind this contractile response,” said Richard Rainbow, a lecturer in cardiovascular cell biology at the University of Leicester.
 (In fact, another study found that giving insulin, which lowers blood glucose levels, after a heart attack significantly decreases the amount of inflammation in blood vessels and can improve survival.)